gipsi/PortFolio/README.md

 # PortFolio
-A FrreCodeCamp website project that started in CodePen
+A FreeCodeCamp website project that started in CodePen